 This was on the Twenty-second of August.
-The Army arriv'd that Night at Salic-Kabara.
-And whilst they were on their March thither, his Most Semuch as post rene Highness went to visit Titul, accompanied by the Prince de Commerci, and fible, for its Count Guy de Sturemberg.
-He left there the Weldt Marshal de Nehm, with some Regiments, to have an Eye to the Safety of that Place, but nevertheless without engaging himself to an impossible Defence.
-Two other Regiments had Orders at the same Time, to observe the Motions of the Infidels along the They le, to give M. de Nehm Notice thereof, and to rejoin him whenever in should be necessary.
+The Army arriv'd that Night Pr.
+Eugene at Salic-Kabara.
+And whilst they were on their March thither, his Most Semuch as post rene Highness went to visit Titul, accompanied by the Prince de Commerci, and fible, for its Count Guy de Staremberg.
+He left there the Veldt Marshal de Nehm, with Iome Regiments, to have an Eye to the Safety of that Place, but nevertheless without engaging himself to an impossible Defence.
+Two other Regiments had Orders at the same Time, to observe the Motions of the Infidels along the They le, to give M. de Nehm Notice thereof, and to rejoin him whenever it should be necessary.

-THE Army encamp'd on the 25th an Chitskar, and on the 26th within a little League of Zenta.
+THE Army encamp'd on the 25th at Chitskar, and on the 26th within 2 little League of Zenta.
 On the 27th, Nehm sent Word, that all the Naval Forces of the Turks were advanced near Titul, and Salankemen, that two Hours before their Van-guard had pass'd the Danube, and that it was not doubted but the Body of the Army would follow.
-On the 28th, the foregoing Advice was confirmed with Abundance of Circumstances; amongst other that Part of their Frigates and the Saiques had sail'd again up the Dat towards Peterwaradin, sustained by a Detachment of three or four Thousand Horse.
-News was brought likewise that the Court de Rabutin arrived the 27th at Night near Arath.
+On the 28th, the foregoing Advice was confirmed with Abundance of Circumstances; amongst others, that Part of their Frigates and the Saiques had sail'd again up the Danube, towards Peterwaradin, sustained by a Detachment of three or four Thousand Horse.
+News was brought likewise that the Count de Rabutin arrived the 27th at Night near Arath.

-HEREUPON the Prince called a Council of War, and three Things were resolved on therein: The one, to make the Count de Rabutin's Troops advance with all Expedition; the other, to prepare a Bridge near little Canifebo;

-and the third, to march directly to the Relief of Titul.
-The Prince himself fet forward first the next Night, with seven Squadrons, which were follow'd on the Morning by fifteen Batallions, and were to be rejoin'd the Day after and burnt by by the Rest of the Army.
+HEREUPON the Prince called a Council of War, and three Things were resolved on therein: The one, to make the Count de Rabutin's Troops adgance with all Expedition; the other, to prepare a Bridge near little Canifcha; and the third, to march directly to the Relief of Titul.
+The Prince himself fet forward first the next Night, with seven Squadrons, which were follow'd to taken on the Morning by fifteen Batallions, and were to be rejoin'd the Day after and burnt by by the Rest of the Army.
 But Nehm had not been able to keep his Post, and the Turks. after having been engaged a whole Day in the Defence of it, had retired two Leagues from thence.
 As for the Rest, the Turks did not keep Titul, but abandon'd it after having burnt it.

-THE Loss of this Place was vexatious; for supposing the Turks should attack Peterwaradin, it might facilitate the Taking that Town: Wherefore the Prince fent Orders to General Nehm to march with all Expedition on that Side, and throw himself into the Place with his Cavalry, which was executed on the thirtieth.
+THE Loss of this Place was vexatious; for supposing the Turks should attack Peterwaradin, it might facilitate the Taking that Town: Wherefore the Prince fent Orders to General Nebm to march with all Expedition on that Side, and throw himself into the Place with his Cavalry, which was executed on the thirtieth.
 The Engineer General Goulon threw himself into the Town also, with two other Engineers.
 In the mean while the fifteen Batallions which had follow'd the Prince return'd to the Camp near Zenta.

-On the Morrow, being the 31st, the Army was joined by the Body of Count Ra-Troops brought by the Count de Rabutin from Transylvania; nevertheless but home over the it was interior in Number to that of the Enemies by above two even then it was inferior in Number to that of the Enemies by above two thirds: But as it was impossible to draw together any more Forces, it was refolved to advance towards them without Delay.
+On the Morrow, being the 31st, the Army was joined by the Body of Count Raz Troops brought by the Count de Rabutin from Transylvania; nevertheless butin joins even then it was inferior in Number to that of the Enemies by above two thirds: But as it was impossible to draw together any more Forces, it was refolved to advance towards them without Delay.